 - She would’ve found When Harry Met Sally preposterous.
 She spent a good part of her life in the company of Robert Benchley, in an office so small that “an inch smaller, and it would have been adultery.”
 To the disbelief of pretty much everyone who knew them, Parker and Benchley were only ever best friends.

-- She made Condé Nast’s life a living hell.
+- Dorothy Parker made Condé Nast’s life a living hell.
 Along with Benchley and Robert Sherwood, Parker drove the editorial magnate mad: they arrived at work late, spent a good portion of the morning holding personal conversations, and went home early.
 Once, when Nast and Crowninshield went on a lengthy business trip, Benchley was left in charge of the magazine, and Parker and Sherwood were meant to assist.
 The three of them turned the Vanity Fair offices into a circus.

 - Everyone knows she was one of the founding members of the Algonquin Round Table.
 Not so well known is the fact that they put together a musical titled No Sirree.
 Parker contributed the lyrics for a song titled “The Everlastin’ Ingenue Blues.”
 Laurette Taylor’s review for The New York Times deemed the play silly and amateurish.